 They also brought up an ongoing struggle to address issues of equity and diversity among schools, and how various populations of students are impacted by changes to boundaries.

-They questioned whether it would be in the district's best interest to vote on the changes they were presented with, or to wait until they and/or another boundary study committee have more time to consider the impact of various changes.
+They questioned whether it would be in the district's best interest to vote on the changes they were presented with, or to wait until they and/or another boundary study committee has more time to consider the impact of various changes.

 The district plans to review middle school boundaries in the coming 2019-20 school year, and on Tuesday, trustees also questioned the process of conducting the boundary study for elementary and middle schools as separate processes, rather than combining the studies.

-An elementary boundary study advisory committee, made of parents representing each of the nine elementary schools and staff representing different student stakeholder groups, worked with WGM Group to consider various options to reduce overcrowding among MCPS schools.
+An elementary boundary study advisory committee, made of parents representing each of the nine elementary schools and staff representing different student stakeholder groups, worked with WGM group to consider various options to reduce overcrowding among MCPS schools.

-The committee reviewed student data, a demographic study, population forecast, and community feedback to come up with their recommendations for the Board of Trustees.
+The committee reviewed student data, a demographic study, population forecast, and community feedback to come up with their recommendations for the board of trustees.

 Trustees were also presented with grandfathering procedures to allow students to continue attending schools they currently attend, as well as their siblings who may attend the same school in the near future.

-In addition, they were presented with recommendations for the future changes to several additional elementary attendance boundaries, which they left on the table after the committee determined more study of the areas was necessary.
+In addition, they were presented with recommendations for the future consideration of changes to several additional elementary attendance boundaries, which they left on the table after the committee determined more study of the areas was necessary.